supertokens/blog/content/what-is-cross-origin-resource-sharing/index.md

 While wildcards will work for simple requests (requests without [HTTP cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) or HTTP authentication information), requests with credentials will often encounter a CORS not authorized error.

 That's because in requests with credentials (cookies), the wildcard is treated as the literal method name or origin name "*" without special semantics.
-This occurs both in access-control-allow-origin and access-control-allow-methods.
+This occurs both in `Access-Control-Allow-Origin` and `Access-Control-Allow-Methods`.
 And some browsers like Safari simply don't have support for wildcards at all, simple request or not.

 All in all, it's good hygiene to avoid the wildcard and use a comma-separated list when configuring CORS.